tyokota/trendy/README.md

 -----

-**The linear term `t11l` was significant, so we probably have a significant linear trend somewhere to report.
+**Interpretation note** about segments of time: The linear term `t11l` was significant, so we probably have a significant linear trend somewhere to report.
 Now we need to figure out when that significant linear trend started and when it ended.
 It might be semantically true that there was a significant linear decrease in high school aged smoking over the entire period of our data 1991-2011; however, it's inexact, unrefined to give up after only detecting a linear trend.
 The purpose of the following few steps is really to *cordon off* different time points from one another.
 As you'll see later, there actually was not any detectable decrease from 1991-1999.
 The entirety of the decline in smoking occurred over the period from 1999-2011.
 So these next (methodologically tricky) steps serve to provide you and your audience with a more careful statement of statistical significance.
 It's not technically wrong to conclude that smoking declined over the period of 1991-2011, it's just verbose.

-Think of it as the difference between "humans first walked on the moon in the sixties" and "humans first walked on the moon in 1969" - both statements are correct, but the latter exhibits greater scientific precision.**
+Think of it as the difference between "humans first walked on the moon in the sixties" and "humans first walked on the moon in 1969" - both statements are correct, but the latter exhibits greater scientific precision.

 -----